gonewest818/dimmer.el/README.md

 won't need to touch this setting.
 See Troubleshooting below ("dimmed colors look wrong") for an example where you might need to set this.

-## How Colors Are Adjusted
+## How colors are adjusted

-This package chooses a "dimmed" version of the foreground (and optionaly the background color) of each of your defined faces.
-It does this by shifting everything by a fraction toward the `default` face.
+This package chooses a "dimmed" version of the foreground (and/or the background color) of each of your defined faces.
+It does this by shifting those face some fraction of the way toward the colors defined in the `default` face.

-If your `default` foreground is "white" then the background colors of each of your faces will be shifted toward "white" when dimmed.

-Similarly, if your `default` background is a dark blue, then the foreground colors of your faces will be shifted "darker" and "more blue" when buffers are dimmed.
+In spite of the name I chose for this package, the newly adjusted color isn't always "dimmer" that the original.
+It's more accurate to say we're reducing the contrast of your color theme by bringing the foreground and background colors closer together.

+Here are a few examples of that.

+* Let's say you have a theme with "black" text on a "white" background.
+When dimmer acts on a buffer like that, the text becomes a "dark gray" (when in `:foreground` mode), or the background becomes a "light gray" (when in `:background` mode).
+The result is that the overall contrast between the foreground and background is reduced because the dark and light grays are closer in value than then original black and white.

+* Conversely, if your theme is "white" text on "black" background, then the dimmed version of that is "light gray" text on a "dark gray" background.

+* Finally, it's not just the lightness but also the hue that is adjusted.
+So if your theme is "light yellow" text on a "dark blue" background then imagine a color gradient between those two colors.
+The "dimmed" text will be darker, with a bit of blue added.
+The background will be lighter with a little bit of yellow added.

+Perhaps this all sounds complicated but rest assured that in practice, the dimmed colors will look natural and (most importantly) will be consistent with your selected theme.
+It'll just seem like the selected buffer "pops" visually compared to the rest.

 ## Troubleshooting